livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 - Multi-stage retrieval (using faster but less accurate methods for initial filtering, followed by more precise reranking) optimizes performance for large codebases.
 - Feedback loops from agent interactions continuously tune retrieval parameters based on which contexts were most useful for completed tasks.

-The end-to-end RAG pipeline balances retrieval accuracy with computational efficiency, enabling Ōtobotto to make informed decisions based on comprehensive project knowledge while managing token consumption and response times.
+The end-to-end RAG pipeline balances retrieval accuracy with computational efficiency, enabling Otobotto to make informed decisions based on comprehensive project knowledge while managing token consumption and response times.

 - **Knowledge Acquisition:** This is the ingestion phase.
 Specialized crawler agents or processes gather information from various sources: scanning the web or corporate intranet for relevant API docs, importing existing project documentation or design specs, and accessing private repositories or databases that contain legacy code or requirements.
 For example, a "Docs Crawler" might fetch the official documentation of a framework the project is using, while an internal data connector might pull in a company's coding guidelines.
 All these raw texts form the knowledge corpus.